Reverse a Number in Java

 Java Program to Reverse a Number Using Functions

-In this Java program, we use the same steps that we followed in our first example, but we separate the logic and place it in a separate method.
+In this Java program, we use the same steps we followed in our first example, but we separate the logic and place it in a separate method.

 import java.util.Scanner;